DeFi-Carrot/greenhouse-docs/docs/protocol-pov.md

-# Internal Rationale for the Revenue Share & Line of Credit Programs
+# Internal

-This document provides an internal perspective on the motivations behind introducing a **Revenue Share** program for CRT stakers and offering a **Line of Credit** feature.
+Internal perspective on the motivations behind introducing a **Revenue Share** program for CRT stakers and offering a **Line of Credit** feature.
 It explains why these initiatives matter for the protocol’s growth, user engagement, and overall sustainability, and why we, as a protocol, are willing to effectively “pay” for these incentives by sharing fees or offering borrow‐friendly terms.

 ---